Product Support & Resources

 Honeywell Air Purifier Room Placement Guide

-Where you place your Honeywell air purifier has a significant impact on how effectively it cleans the air in your home.
+Where you place your Honeywell Air Purifier has a significant impact on how effectively it cleans the air in your home.
 Even the highest-performing air purifier cannot operate efficiently if its air intake or exhaust is blocked.
 By following a few simple placement guidelines, you can maximize airflow, improve Clean Air Delivery Rate (CADR) performance, and help your purifier capture more dust, pollen, pet dander, smoke, and other airborne particles.

-The Golden Clearance Rule
+The Honeywell Air Purifier Clearance Rule

 Minimum Clearance Requirements